heilcheng/medexplain-evals/docs/api/index.rst

 API Reference
 =============

-This section contains the complete API documentation for MEQ-Bench.
+This section contains the complete API documentation for MedExplain-Evals.

 .. toctree::
    :maxdepth: 2